 Another common symptom of perimenopause is weight gain.
-As we age, metabolism slows and muscle mass decreases.
-We often tend to decrease activity levels as well.
+As we age, metabolism slows, and muscle mass decreases.
+We often tend to reduce activity levels as well.
 Plus, if you’re battling some of the more severe symptoms of these hormonal fluctuations and can’t find the motivation to get out of bed, exercise is likely the last thing on your mind.

 On top of that, many women in their 40’s and 50’s find themselves in stressful situations — kids leaving for college, marriages becoming complicated, aging parents.
 These stressors can cause cortisol levels to rise, which contributes to weight gain as well.

 In addition to stressors, insomnia and decreased sleep quality leads to an increase in ghrelin (your hunger hormone) which increases hunger and likely calorie consumption.